 The ripcord handle is to be firmly gripped, typically with the right hand (the left hand or both hands may be used if necessary).
 After the handle is removed from the pocket, there is approximately 2" of slack in the ripcord cable to be removed before the pins are pulled.
-The ripcord is pulled to full arms length with a down-ward stroke for back and chair parachutes and an up-ward stroke for seat parachute.
-See drawings below.
+The ripcord is pulled to full arms length with a downward stroke for back and an upward stroke for seat parachute.
+See drawing below.